Graphene Zero-Bias Sub-Terahertz Turnkey Detector with Above 43 GHz Bandwidth

-We demonstrate optoelectronic (O/E) measurements of a room temperature, zero‑bias sub-THz packaged graphene detector, showing a bandwidth exceeding 43 GHz, limited by the electrical spectrum analyzer.
+We demonstrate optoelectronic (O/E) measurements of a zero‑bias, room temperature sub-THz packaged graphene detector, showing a bandwidth exceeding 43 GHz, limited by the electrical spectrum analyzer.
 The frequency response was characterized in a heterodyne scheme by beating two sub‑THz sources and illuminating the graphene.
-To the best of our knowledge, this represents the highest demonstrated THz bandwidth for antenna-coupled graphene photodetectors.
+To the best of our knowledge, this represents the highest demonstrated THz bandwidth for graphene-based photodetectors.